Part 29 of "Conflicts

 "President Donald Trump canceled a visit to the Aisne-Marne American Cemetery near Paris in 2018 ..."

 "Trump rejected the idea of the visit because he feared his hair would become disheveled in the rain, and because he did not believe it important to honor American war dead, according to four people with firsthand knowledge of the discussion that day.
 In a conversation with senior staff members on the morning of the scheduled visit, Trump said, 'Why should I go to that cemetery?
 It’s filled with losers.'
-In a separate conversation on the same trip, Trump referred to the more than 1,800 marines who lost their lives at Belleau Wood as 'suckers' for getting killed."
+In a separate conversation on the same trip, Trump referred to the more than 1,800 marines who lost their lives at Belleau Wood, France, during the first world war as 'suckers' for getting killed."
 5

 " President Trump canceled a planned 2018 trip to a cemetery for American war dead in France because of the weather and not because of disdain for the slain soldiers who are buried there or concern about how the weather would affect his hair, two sources told Fox News. ...
 The White House had said at the time the decision was made because of poor weather for flying Marine One [helicopter] and the fact that the cemetery was too far a distance for a motorcade to drive."
 6